mhenke/cfwheels-training/04-plugins.markdown

 Now for the big finale:

-\1) we will setup a configuration file\
+1) we will setup a configuration file
-2) install Blueprint for a project, and \
+2) install Blueprint for a project, and
 3) start a watcher (this will automate the compiling of our css).

 Here are the steps in detail:

-\1) In the webroot create a folder called Sass and create a file called `config.rb` in it.
+1) In the webroot create a folder called Sass and create a file called `config.rb` in it.
 Paste in this code in the `config.rb` file:

 ~~~~ {lang="ruby"}